VelocityDesign/website/content/about/index.md

 comments: false
 description: "Learn more about me!"
 ---
 Hi, I'm Judah.
 I'm a nerd (in general) who loves making music and programing.
 I also use Linux and am a strong supporter of FOSS.
-My current linux distrobution is Fedora Silverblue.
+My current linux distribution is Fedora Silverblue.